 003000H30200544 Harano Tunnel (Inbound) 003000H30200545 Harano Tunnel (Outbound)

-3.1.1 Rehabilitation, Strengthening, or Widening Existing Structures a new Bridge Number and a new Bridge File because the existing data and history no longer apply.
+3.1.1.
+Rehabilitation, Strengthening, or Widening Existing Structures

 Construction projects that rehab, strengthen, or widen the existing structure are not considered new structures and must not change the bridge or tunnel number.